 Murphy helped us communicate to the world that there was happiness, always putting a smile on our faces in the worst days, the sad days that we as humans all have, happy days, fun days, anger days, a champ of all champions, a family member of all family members!
 Though my whole family misses him so, I have to say that I really miss him so much, so very much, my heart, my soul is so very broken.

-Murphy your our wonder dog, I hope one day I will be able to get over the guilt I feel in having to have had to make the decision to say our final good bye because of the laziness of somebody that couldn't throw an apple in a trashcan instead of in the street.
-I think of all day and all night, your human brother and sisters miss you too, so does your extended family and Jasper and Ebony.
+Murphy your our wonder dog, I hope one day I will be able to get over the guilt I feel in having to have had to make the decision to say our final good bye because of the laziness of somebody that couldn't throw an apple core in a trash can instead of on the park grass.
+I think of you all day and all night, your human brother and sisters miss you too, so does your extended family and Jasper and Ebony.
 We will see you in the next light.

 You have taught us and other humans so much, I gave you the best life I had within my power and financial ability.
 In photo #5 you will see Murphy with his brother Jasper, (to the left), he past at 15 years old, November of 2018.
 All the way to the right, there is a young Labrador, her name was Ebony, she passed just over 10 years old in October of 2018.
 I hope they all met in heaven at the Rainbow and still play together.